 Our Advocates understand that children experience great trauma as a result of entering the foster care system, and provide them with a warm layer of support, and connect them to resources to benefit their development and well-being.

-This support had a profound impact on the lives of hundreds of children and youth in foster care.
-They receive many health, emotional, and educational resources they might not otherwise receive.
-“CASA children” have a higher rate of adoption than those without an Advocate, are less likely to return to the system, and are substantially less likely to spend time in long-term foster care.
-83% of our youth graduated from high school, compared to the state average of 45%.
+“CASA children” have a higher rate of adoption than those without an Advocate, are less likely to return to the system, are substantially less likely to spend time in long-term foster care, and are more likely to become healthy adults who break the cycle of abuse.